 Follow this checklist to ensure that your finances are in order, you’ve packed appropriately and your travel plans will go off without a hitch.

-1. Make sure your passport and visa are up to date
+1. Make sure your passport and visa are up-to-date

-Most countries require that your passport be valid for six months after your return date.
+Most countries require that your U.S. passport be valid for six months after your return date.
 The State Department recommends that you renew your passport no less than nine months before it’s set to expire.

 Check the expiration date of your passport now, and if you need to renew, check the U.S. Department of State’s website to find your nearest passport facility.

-If you plan to rent a car or drive at your destination, find out whether an International Driver’s License is required or if your U.S. license will suffice.
+If you plan to rent a car or drive at your destination, find out whether an international driver’s license is required or if your U.S. license will suffice.

 Make a photocopy of the information page of your passport and the visa page(s) for your destination(s).
 Pack them separately from your passport.

-2. Check for travel warnings and advisories
+2. Check for health advisories and travel warnings and advisories

-Find out whether the U.S. government has issued a travel warning, for countries where long-term issues create a risky environment for travelers, or a travel alert, for countries with short-term conditions that may pose a threat to travelers, for your destination.
+Check the State Department’s website to find out whether the U.S. government has issued a travel warning, for countries where long-term issues create a risky environment for travelers, or a travel alert, for countries with short-term conditions that may pose a threat to travelers, for your destination.
 Many travel insurance policies will not cover travel to countries that are under travel warnings.

 3. Get vaccinations and fill prescriptions